-By serving as an Amicus mentor, you can share your wisdom and insight with current HLS students in a way that is convenient and flexible.
+By serving as an HLS Amicus mentor, you can share your experience and insight with current HLS students in a way that is convenient and flexible.
 The Amicus database makes it easy for you to select topics on which you would like to advise and for students to find mentors that are a good match for their goals.

 How To Be A Mentor